demisto/dockerfiles/docker/py3-native/README.md

   - add the ID of the integration/script.
   - add the reason that this integration/script fails on the native-image(s).
   - add which native images should be ignored.
-  - Example: UnzipFile script that should not run on native-image 8.1 because there is a unit-test that fails along with that native image.
+  - Full example: UnzipFile script that should not run on native-image 8.1 because there is a unit-test that fails along with that native image.
   ```
   {
     "id":"UnzipFile",